Menu

 Welcome to Lower Key Stage Two

-Year 3 teaching assistant: Mrs Portsmouth & Miss Lane
+Year 3 teaching assistant: Mrs Jaki Portsmouth & Miss Vicki Lane

 The Year 3 and 4 staff will be adding content to this page for you to enjoy throughout the year that will link to the subjects we are covering.
 We hope you have lots of fun exploring our page.